-Most of this Attendance, behavioural, Email and text information will fall into achievement, sickness, messaging are school closure, transport commonly used by the PROTECT (Impact arrangements, and other schools to contact and Level 1) category. information that it may be keep parents However, since it is not important to inform or informed. practical to encrypt contact a parent about as Where parents are email or text messages soon as possible.
-This may frequently accessing to parents, schools be particularly important information online should not send Messages when it is necessary to then systems e.g. detailed personally and alerts contact a parent Learning Platforms or identifiable concerning information portals, might be used information. to alert parents to that may be considered General, anonymous too sensitive to make issues via alerts about schools available using other "dashboards" of closures or transport online means. information, or be arrangements would used to provide fall into the NOT further detail and PROTECTIVELY MARKED context.
+Attendance, behavioural, Email and text Most of this achievement, sickness, messaging are information will fall into school closure, transport commonly used by the PROTECT (Impact arrangements, and other schools to contact and Level 1) category. information that it may be However, since it is not keep parents important to inform or informed. practical to encrypt contact a parent about as Where parents are email or text messages frequently accessing soon as possible.
+This may to parents, schools be particularly important information online should not send Messages then systems e.g. detailed personally when it is necessary to and alerts contact a parent Learning Platforms or identifiable concerning information portals, might be used information. that may be considered to alert parents to General, anonymous too sensitive to make issues via alerts about schools "dashboards" of available using other closures or transport online means. information, or be arrangements would used to provide fall into the NOT further detail and PROTECTIVELY MARKED context.
 (Impact Level 0) category.

-Reviewed: April 2025 Agreed: April 2025 Review Date: April 2027
+Reviewed: March 2025 Agreed: April 2025

+Review Date: April 2027